-Component Description (1) ψ Power button When the computer is off, press the button to turn on the computer.
-When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep.
-When the computer is in Hibernation, press the button briefly to exit Hibernation.
-CAUTION: Pressing and holding down the power button results in the loss of unsaved information.
-If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
-To learn more about your power settings, see your power options: Right-click the Power icon , and then select Power Options.
-(2) Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power- saving state.
+Compo onent Description If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
+To learn more about your power settings, see your power options.
+Right-click the Power meter icon and then select Power Options.
+(5) d١ Power light On: The computer is on.
+O Blinking: The computer is in the Sleep state, a power- saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.
-(3) Δ Security cable slot Attaches an optional security cable to the computer.
+(6) Ω Security cable slot Attaches an optional security cable to the computer.
+NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.